Net-hacker/Whatsapp-Messages-Sender-Python/README.md

 and then run the script

-in the script you write the phone number (you have to set your own prefix) and (the telephone number may not contain spaces)
+in the script you write the phone number (you have to set your own prefix)

 then write your message